swap357/models/models_v2/tensorflow/resnet50v1_5/inference/gpu/README.md

   Follow instructions at [Intel® oneAPI Base Toolkit Download page](https://www.intel.com/content/www/us/en/developer/tools/oneapi/base-toolkit-download.html?operatingsystem=linux) to setup the package manager repository.

 # Dataset
-  to download and preprocess the ImageNet validation and training images to get them into the TF records format.
+To download and preprocess the ImageNet validation and training images to get them into the TF records format.
 The scripts used are based on the conversion scripts from the [TensorFlow TPU repo](https://github.com/tensorflow/tpu) and have been adapted